Supermagnum/supermorse-app/README.md

   4. Regional Morse code variations
   5. Murmur HF communication with simulated band conditions

-## Needed hardware
+Needed Hardware
--A Seeeduino XIAO, it's the smallest available.
+• Seeeduino XIAO – The smallest compatible Arduino board,can fit into the morse key base.
--It can be tucked into the base of the morse key.
+Other Arduino's are supported.
--Dual paddle morse key.
-You can of course use other Arduino's and other morse keys.
+• Dual-paddle Morse key (other types also supported)
--Suitable USB cable.
+• Suitable USB cable
--3 conductor wire.
+• 3-conductor wire
--Any computer that has usb ports and a screen + keyboard.
+• Any computer with USB ports, screen, and keyboard

 ## Screenshots